 The annual salary for a medical secretary can vary based on work location, education, experience, and skills:

 Medical secretaries do not require advanced degrees, however, executive medical secretaries require a bachelor's degree.
-Additional coursework and certifications are also helpful in performing this job well:
+Additional coursework and certifications are also helpful in performing this job:

 - High school or equivalency diploma: Required.